Research Associate in Analytical Science

 We are seeking an outstanding, dynamic and enthusiastic analyst to underpin our research in this important area.
-We welcome applications from high flying individuals with expertise in at least one of the following areas: analytical or environmental chemistry, toxicology, or materials science.
+We welcome applications from high flying individuals with expertise in at least one of the following areas: analytical chemistry, toxicology, fire, materials science, or polymer science.

 The main functions of the post are:

 - Providing support for instrumental analysis, through method development, and overseeing the small instrument (LC-MS, GC-MS, FTIR gas phase, HPLC, HPIC etc) suite.

 - Supporting existing research projects (PhD student supervision, management of laboratory facilities, training etc.).